Use of Cryptography in Malware Obfuscation: Formal Model and Implications

 \begin{definition}[Utility] For a program $P$, let $X(P)$ denote a target set of inputs; a subset of the domain of $P$.
 An obfuscator is useful if for all programs $P$ and target input sets $X(P)$, we have $P'(x) = P(x)$ for all $x \in X(P)$.
 If $X(P)$ is exactly the input domain of $P$, we say that the obfuscator preserves functionality. \end{definition}

 The above definition means that for some inputs (not in the target set), the obfuscated malware $M'$ might not even behave maliciously.
+However, there should be at least one input on which the program exhibits malicious behaviour for the program to be labelled as a malware.
 This naturally models the use of environmental variables to identify target machines on which the malware is supposed to run (as opposed to every machine)~\cite{riordan-environ}.
 We will discuss this technique in Section~\ref{sub:envir}.

 \descr{On the Obfuscator.} The obfuscator itself is benign, in the sense that if we run the obfuscator on any benign program, the resulting obfuscation is not malicious (in the global sense, irrespective of the point of view of any detector).
 The utility aspect is important, because in principle we could write a malware which evades detection against any (polynomial-time) detector as we shall show in Section~\ref{sub:construct}.
 This essentially means that the malware may never run its functionality on its target.